How much does a telescope cost

 Three basic telescope designs use different optics to achieve the same result.
 These can make distant objects look bigger and brighter than they appear to your eye.
 See the text for links to animations that show how light passes through the optics of each design.

 • Refractors have a lens at the front of the tube.
 These are the type you're probably most familiar with.
 While generally low maintenance, they quickly get expensive as the aperture increases.
 In refractor lingo, an apochromat offers better optical quality, but is more expensive, than an achromat of the same size.
-Watch an animation of light passing through a refractor.

 • Reflectors gather light using a mirror at the rear of the main tube.
 For a given aperture, these are generally the least expensive type, but you'll need to adjust the optical alignment every now and then.
 More often if you bump it around a lot but that adjustment, called collimation, is straightforward.